yourownmood/yourownmood.nl/README.md

 Despite being open sourced, all yourownmood.nl code and content remain copyright of yourownmood.

+## Development

+Start a local development environment by running `yarn start`.

 ## Creating a new release?

 * Create a new version using the following command: